Animal food, grain & oilseed milling

 WAGE GINI

-Animal food, grain & oilseed milling has a wage GINI of 0.391, which is less than than the national average of 0.478.
-In other words, wages are distributed more evenly in Animal food, grain & oilseed milling (shown in red) in comparison to the national average for those wage buckets (shown in gray).
+Animal food, grain & oilseed milling has a wage GINI of N/A, which is approximately the same than the national average of N/A. In other words, wages are distributed more evenly in Animal food, grain & oilseed milling (shown in red) in comparison to the national average for those wage buckets (shown in gray).

-The graphic shows the distribution of average salaries by buckets for Animal food, grain & oilseed milling Industry Group workers compared to the entire workforce in the country.
+The graphic shows the distribution of average salaries by buckets for Animal food, grain & oilseed milling N/A workers compared to the entire workforce in the country.

 View Data